xylophonehero/isj-photography/src/pages/sessions/mini-session.md

       Ultimately, I am going to be spending the whole day with you and it’s your most important day.
 So, I want to be your friend.
 I want you to feel happy, safe and comfortable with me, because that’s when we get the best photos.
 This session can be at a location of your choice, at a place that’s special and important to you both, for example where you first met or got engaged.
 ---
-You’ve found your “one”, you’ve made all the plans.
-Now it’s time to walk down that aisle and say your vows in front of your loved ones.

-This is the happiest day of your life.

-So, you want to remember it.

-Your big day is here, so just relax, and enjoy it and I’ll capture the precious moments of you and your spouse, with your family and friends around you.